 Here’s a list of questions designed not only to kindle a conversation in almost any Christmas situation, but also to take the dialogue gradually to a deeper level.
 Use them in a private conversation or as a group exercise, with believers or unbelievers, with strangers or with family.

 Of course, remember to pray before your Christmas gatherings.
-Ask the Lord to grant you “divine appointments,” to guide your conversations, and to open doors for the gospel.
+Ask the Lord to guide your conversations, to enable you to minister to people, and to open doors for the gospel.
 May He use you to bring glory to Christ this Christmas.

 You can download this post as a bulletin insert here.